Jeffrey L. Cox, Esq.Partner

 - Received the SEC Chairman's Award for Excellence in 2002 from former SEC Chairman Harvey Pitt.

-- Association of Securities and Exchange Commission Alumni
+- Member, Association of Securities and Exchange Commission Alumni

-Mr. Cox received his undergraduate Bachelor of Arts degree from Furman University and his Juris Doctor degree with honors (Cum Laude) from Nova Southeastern University, Shepard Broad Law Center.
+Mr. Cox received his undergraduate Bachelor of Arts degree from Furman University and his Juris Doctor degree with honors (Cum Laude) from Nova Southeastern University, Shepard Broad College of Law.

 During law school, Mr. Cox served as the Editor in Chief of the Nova Law Review, received the West Group Outstanding Scholastic Achievement Award, and the Book Award in Trial Advocacy.BAR MEMBERSHIPS AND JURISDICTIONS ADMITTED TO PRACTICE